MackLetladi/multi-modal-image-retrieval-system-main/README.md

 2. Images are in JPEG format
 3. CLIP model is suitable for general image retrieval tasks
 4. Users have basic familiarity with web interfaces

-## Acknowledgments
-- OpenAI for the CLIP model
-- Facebook Research for FAISS
-- The creators of the AI vs. Human-Generated dataset

 ## BackEnd